 Step 3: Customise Your Design

 Time for the fun bit!
-Give your business card some colour or add your logo and make sure it’s unmistakably yours.
+Give your business card some colour or add your logo and create a business card that’s unmistakably yours.
 Here’s how.

 Adding a background colour